 I got better.
 (If the person you say the first line doesn’t respond by saying “A Newt?” it can fall pretty flat.)

 We are the Knights who say… NI.
-(Of course, you must then start repeating NI NI NI)
+(Of course, you must then start repeating NI NI NI and jumping around)

-Some may think of Monty Python as a potential winner here, but how could we forget…
+Some may think of Monty Python and the Holy Grail as a potential winner here for this list, but how could we forget…

 I am serious and don’t call me Shirley.
 (Anytime anyone says surely in any context, feel free to use.)